drserafin/cpp-learning-journey/C++ Basics/cpp-pointers.md

 ``````
 Another Example:

-Here we have array named words. 'words' is an array where each eleemnt is a const char*, So word[0] points to the string "one", 'words[1]' points to the string "two", and so on.
-When you acacess an element like 'words[0]', your're accessing the pointer to the string "one".
+Array of Pointers
+In an array of pointers, each element is a pointer to a value.
+For example, an array of pointers to constant strings (const char*) is often used to handle multiple strings.

 ```cpp
 #include <iostream>